-Investing in Japan: There is no stock market as undervalued and as misunderstood as Japan.
-Available in print on Amazon and Kindle in the U.S. (and India), Japan, the UK and across Europe (search your country’s site for “Investing in Japan”).
-For bulk or international orders outside of Amazon please email email@example.com.
+Investing in Japan: There is no stock market as undervalued and as misunderstood.
+Available in print on Amazon (U.S. and EU markets) and electronically via Amazon Kindle in the U.S., Canada, Mexico, Brazil, Japan, India, the UK and across Europe (search your country’s site for “Investing in Japan”).
+For bulk or international orders outside of Amazon please email firstname.lastname@example.org.

 In a classic rally and reversal, Japanese stocks went from the best-performing globally in Q1 2012 to giving back the gains in the following months.
-Meantime valuations remain very attractive broadly and selectively.
-The market appears enigmatic but it need not.
+Meantime valuations remained extremely attractive broadly and selectively.
+Then, of course, the market went on a historic rally from November 2012 on the back of “Abenomics.”
+The Japanese market appears enigmatic but it need not.
 Most “investors” and market watchers talk, and worry, too much about macro themes.
-Similarly, many walks of investors (as well as benchmarks indexes) are too focused on the big exporters and mega banks.
-The end result is not dissimilar: lots of missed opportunity.
+Similarly, many walks of investors (as well as the closely-watched benchmark indexes) are too focused on the big exporters and mega banks.
+The end result is not dissimilar: missed opportunity.

 Within Investing in Japan readers will find thoroughly researched must-know information (including from original Japanese sources) with 140 footnotes.
 Discussion includes the following among many other points:

 - brief overview of value investing (helpful to those less familiar; hearing its merits is never redundant to practitioners)